fyne-io/developer.fyne.io/api/v2.0/canvas/image.md

 ```go
 func (r *Image) Hide()
 ```
-Hide will set this object to not be visible
+Hide will set this object to not be visible.

 #### func (*Image) MinSize

 ```go
 func (r *Image) MinSize() fyne.Size
 ```
-MinSize returns the specified minimum size, if set, or {1, 1} otherwise
+MinSize returns the specified minimum size, if set, or {1, 1} otherwise.

 #### func (*Image) Move

 ```go
 func (r *Image) Move(pos fyne.Position)
 ```
-Move the rectangle object to a new position, relative to its parent / canvas
+Move the object to a new position, relative to its parent.

 #### func (*Image) Position

 ```go
 func (r *Image) Position() fyne.Position
 ```
-CurrentPosition gets the current position of this rectangle object, relative to its parent / canvas
+CurrentPosition gets the current position of this canvas object, relative to its parent.

 #### func (*Image) Refresh